 Ready to transform from ground-pounder to sky king?
 Battlefield 6's attack jets offer unmatched battlefield dominance when you know how to fly them properly.
-Whether you're struggling with mouse controls or wondering why your missiles keep missing, this comprehensive guide will turn you into an aerial menace that enemy teams fear.
+Now that the full game has launched, players can finally experience their full power with refined flight mechanics and improved targeting systems.
+Whether you’re struggling with mouse controls or wondering why your missiles keep missing, this guide will help you take off, stay alive, and become the aerial menace every squad dreads.

 Getting into the cockpit isn't as simple as hopping into a tank.
 You'll need patience and perfect timing to secure your wings.
 The attack jet doesn't spawn immediately when matches begin.
 You must wait approximately 60 seconds before aircraft become available for deployment.
 Here's the crucial part: only one attack jet per team exists at any given time.